digitalhumanists/corpus-services/doc/How_to_add_a_new_function.md

 See the list of all currently available validation functions [List of corpus functions](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/List_of_corpus_functions.md).

-# How-to add a new function to the corpus-services
+# How to add a new function to the corpus-services

 ## 1. Create a new class with a describing name to the matching package (e.g. `PrettyPrintData` in validation package)